Sean Skiffington is a partner in the Mergers & Acquisitions practice.

 He has extensive experience representing clients in all aspects of public and private company transactions, including mergers and acquisitions, consortium investments, minority investments and joint ventures, particularly Canada/U.S. cross-border transactions, involving a broad range of sectors, including the infrastructure, energy, aerospace and metals and mining sectors, and also regularly represents sovereign wealth funds, pension funds and private equity sponsors.
 Sean also advises clients on corporate and securities law issues, including securities law compliance and general corporate advisory work.

-- The management team of Galway Insurance Holdings, the holding company for EPIC Brokers & Consultants and JenCap Holdings, in its sale to Harvest Partners, and EPIC and its affiliates in various acquisitions
+- The management team of Galway Insurance Holdings, the holding company for EPIC Brokers & Consultants, in its sale to Harvest Partners, and EPIC and its affiliates in numerous acquisitions, including the acquisitions of New Energy Risk and Reel Media, LLC by Paragon Insurance Holdings and the acquisitions of Treloar & Heisel, Dixon Wells and Sitzmann, Morris & Lavis Insurance by EPIC

-- Raytheon in its $120 billion combination with United Technologies Corporation through a merger of equals and in its $275 million divestiture of its military airborne radio business to BAE Systems
+- Raytheon in its $120 billion combination with United Technologies Corporation through a merger of equals, in its $275 million divestiture of its military airborne radio business to BAE Systems and in its sale of Raytheon Anschütz Group to DMB Dr. Dieter Murmann Beteiligungsgesellschaft

 - Canada Pension Plan Investment Board in connection with various matters, including its $6.1 billion acquisition of NASDAQ-listed Pattern Energy Group, its acquisition, together with Energy Capital Partners and Access Industries, of NYSE-listed Calpine Corporation, the purchase of a $335 million issuance by Global Cash Access, Inc. of 7.25% Senior Secured Notes due April 15, 2021, the $1.6 billion sale of portfolio company Air Distribution Technologies, Inc. to Johnson Controls, Inc. and various other transactions